markfinger/python-webpack/README.md

 Python bindings to [webpack](https://webpack.github.io).

-Bundles your assets so that they can be reused on the client-side.
+Bundles your assets so that they can be reused on the clientside.
 Watches your files for changes and rebuilds the bundle whenever they change.

-Just point webpack at your [config files](https://webpack.github.io/docs/configuration.html) and plug the rendered elements into the client-side.
+Just point webpack at your [config files](https://webpack.github.io/docs/configuration.html) and plug the rendered elements into your front end.

 ```python
 from webpack.compiler import webpack